jlokimlin/spherepack/README.md

-# **modern\_spherepack**
+# **spherepack - A modern Fortran (2008+) library of spherical harmonic transforms**

-This Fortran project is a object-oriented programming (OOP) modernization of NCAR's SPHEREPACK library.
+An object-oriented programming (OOP) modernization of NCAR's SPHEREPACK3.2.

 The original work, written in FORTRAN 77, was heavily refactored to incorporate features of modern Fortran (2008+).
 The arduous initialization procedures for analysis and synthesis are now confined to the polymorphic class variable **Sphere**.
 The OOP approach hides the various workspace arrays from the user.

 -----------------------------------------------------------------------------